Christian perfection: Terminology

-Church Fathers and medieval theologians
+Church Fathers and Medieval Theologians

-The roots of the doctrine of Christian perfection lie in the writings of the early Church Fathers, chiefly Irenaeus, Clement of Alexandria, Origen and later Macarius of Egypt and Gregory of Nyssa.
+The roots of the doctrine of Christian perfection lie in the writings of some early theologians considered Church Fathers: Irenaeus, Clement of Alexandria, Origen and later Macarius of Egypt and Gregory of Nyssa.

 Irenaeus wrote about the spiritual transformation that occurred in the believer as the Holy Spirit is to "fit us for God."
 In antiquity, baptism was commonly referred to as the perfecting of the Christian.
-This view was expressed by Clement of Alexandria in his work Paedagogus: "Being baptized, we are illuminated; illuminated we become children [lit. ‘sons’]; being made children, we are made perfect; being made perfect, we are immortal."
+This view was expressed by Clement of Alexandria in his work Paedagogus: "Being baptized, we are illuminated; illuminated we become children [lit. 'sons']; being made children, we are made perfect; being made perfect, we are immortal."
 In another work, the Stromata, Clement discussed three stages in Christian life that led to a more mature perfection.
 The first stage was marked by the change from heathenism to faith and initiation into the Christian religion.
 The second stage was marked by a deeper knowledge of God that resulted in continuing repentance from sin and mastery over the passions (apatheia).
 The third stage led to contemplation and agape love.
 Origen also proposed his own stages of spiritual ascent beginning with conversion and ending with perfect union with God in love.

 Gregory of Nyssa defined human perfection as "constant growth in the good".
-For Gregory, this was brought about by the work of the Holy Spirit and the self–discipline of the Christian.
+For Gregory, this was brought about by the work of the Holy Spirit and the self-discipline of the Christian.
 Macarius of Egypt taught that all sin could be washed away and that a person could be made perfect in the "span of an hour" while stressing the fact that entire sanctification had a two-fold nature, as "an act and a process".
 Pseudo-Macarius taught that inner sin was rooted out of the pure in heart, but he also warned against the hidden potential for sin in everyone so that no one should ever say, "Because I am in grace, I am thoroughly freed from sin."